 Conditioning makes the body strong enough to withstand blows while getting the mind accustomed to it as well.
 Traditional conditioning uses Dit Da medicine to help heal any bruises, thus we do not desensitize the nerves and ensure the skin stays healthy.

 All of our exercises and movements are Qi Gong.
 Although initially the focus of training is mainly external, the internal energetic system is constantly being exercised.
-As the student progresses through the system, the focus becomes more and more internal.
+As students progress through the system, the focus becomes more and more internal.
 Our Qi Gong is great for your health, but it mainly seeks to generate power.
 At the highest level, the internal and external power are combined and in balance.

 Martial Arts are about more than just fighting.
-As the student progresses, they will learn about different aspects of Chinese philosophy, including Five Element Theory, energetic anatomy, and martial philosophy such as the philosophy of the twelve bridges.
+As students progress, they will learn about different aspects of Chinese philosophy, including Five Element Theory, energetic anatomy, and martial philosophy such as the philosophy of the twelve bridges.

-Grandmaster Yee chi Wai is a Chinese Doctor as well as a highly accomplished Martial Artist and scholar.
+Grandmaster Yee Chi Wai is a doctor of Chinese Medicine as well as a highly accomplished Martial Artist and scholar.
 He teaches cupping and Dit Da medicine among other things to his interested students.